Work boot safety standards explained

 For example, Steel Blue safety boots feature non-slip soles that exceed international standards.
 They are also anti-static, dissipating accumulated electricity to prevent shocks.

 We also make specialist steel cap work boots for the most challenging conditions.
-Steel Blue waterproof work boots, EH electrician boots, chemical-resistant boots for the oil and gas industry, and metatarsal boots are all tailor-made for your work.
+Steel Blue EH electrician boots for electrical hazardous industries, and penetration resistant boots are all tailor-made for your work.